Published on August 5th, 2020 and Updated on April 8th, 2021

 Your small bundle of joy will start changing in appearance from the moment you first meet.
 His hair might change colors in the first few years.
 Her eyes might twinkle differently after the first few months.
 And growing is definitely on the to-do list.

 It makes you wonder, what will my baby look like all grown up?

-Peeking Into the Future With DNA
+Peeking Into My Future Child Using DNA

+What will my baby look like?
 Will he have his father’s toes?
 Will she have her mother’s nose?
 The answers begin with the biological code that makes up the fabric of each person: DNA.
 DNA—if you remember from biology class—contains the information for the development and function of every cell.

 The Role of Genetics: A Complex Combination of Parents

 The role that genes (or, strings of DNA that code for proteins) play in your child’s looks is incredibly complex.
 Take hair color, for example.